Planning Aid England provides free planning guidance and advice for the general public through two key channels:

 Our Planning Advisors (all MRTPI PAE volunteers) are happy to answer enquiries on any planning-related issues in England.
 They respond to over 150 queries a month on a range of topics including how to comment on planning applications, the neighbourhood plan process, planning appeals and enforcement.

 Our advice is professional and independent and is a key method to help people to engage in the planning process.

 We aim to respond to enquiries within 5 working days.

 - We don't provide pre-application advice about a specific site or planning application - you'll need to contact your local planning authority for this.

-- We don't provide free advice to other professionals (e.g. architects, surveyors) or organisations who can afford to employ professionals.
+- We don't provide free advice to other build environment professionals (e.g. architects, surveyors) or organisations who can afford to employ professionals.
 Please use the RTPI Directory of Planning Consultants to find a professional planner in their area.

 - If you are a planner seeking advice, please refer to the Practice pages of the website or the RTPI Independent Consultants’ Network